move-language/move/language/tools/move-mv-llvm-compiler/README.md

 ## Overview

 The move compiler uses llvm-sys to interface with llvm.
 It translates stackless bytecode representation of move to llvm-ir.
-Read more about bytecode translations from [here](https://github.com/move-language/move/issues/817)
+Read more about bytecode translations from [here](https://github.com/move-language/move/issues/817) and [here](https://brson.github.io/2023/03/12/move-on-llvm#challenges-of-porting-move)

 ## Setup